eugenefvdm/rust/README.md

 cargo run --example hostman search_email <server> <email>
 ```

 Search a remote Postfix server for all emails going TO a person housed on that server.
-This utility will first present `pass` events and then local Postfix quemanager deliveries.
+This utility will first filter `pass` events and then show local [Postfix que manager](https://www.postfix.org/qmgr.8.html) deliveries.

 ### Main Demo